-Admissions are administered through the Graduate School of Arts and Sciences.
-Students wishing to enroll in the program must apply to both programs and meet the respective admissions requirements of the Graduate School of Arts and Sciences and the Wake Forest University School of Business.
+Admissions are administered through the Biomedical Graduate Program.
+Students wishing to enroll in the program must apply to both programs and meet the respective admissions requirements of the Biomedical Graduate Program and the Wake Forest University School of Business.
 Admission to the MBA portion of the program can occur separately after gaining admission to the home graduate program and after securing appropriate release from the home program for participation in the joint program (this is in the form of a letter from the thesis advisor cosigned by the program director).
-In addition to the application a copy of the letter should be submitted to Dr. Dwayne Godwin, Dean, Graduate School of Arts and Sciences and Director, PhD/MBA program.
+In addition to the application a copy of the letter should be submitted to Dr. Dwayne Godwin, Dean, Biomedical Graduate Programs Office, and Director, PhD/MBA program.
 The Graduate Record Exam is accepted for admission to the joint program.
 Prospective students should also submit a one-page statement of interest indicating future plans for use of the joint degree, official transcripts from each college or university attended, and three completed recommendation forms.

 Before admission to the program, the applicants are required to complete a personal interview with the PhD/MBA program director and the Wake Forest University School of Business.
 After the interview phase, the top applicants may be offered admission to the joint program.